Maybe1Harsh/Push/PANCHKARMA_SETUP.md

 # Panchkarma Feature Setup Instructions

 ## Overview
-This document provides setup instructions for the new Panchkarma feature added to the Ayurvedic Health Management System.
+This document provides setup instructions for the new Panchkarma feature added to the CureVeda Health Management System.

 ## Features Added